 Structural movement

 Repair category 1

-Notes The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
+Notes No obvious evidence of significant movement noted within the limitations of my inspection.

 Dampness, rot and infestation

 Repair category 1

 Notes There is evidence of condensation in various locations.
 This may be alleviated by a proper balance of heating and ventilation.
 This should be monitored.
 Further advice can be obtained from a specialist contractor.